Give that old iPad a new lease on life

 3. Dedicated e-book and magazine reader

-For hard-core readers, it's hard to beat an iPad -- especially the easier-to-hold iPad Mini ($579.00 at Apple).
+For hard-core readers, it's hard to beat an iPad -- especially the easier-to-hold iPad Mini ($333.00 at Amazon.com).
 It gives you access to just about every e-book reading app (and ecosystem) under the sun, from Kindle to Kobo to Nook to iBooks.
 Stock your old iPad with books and keep it at your bedside for an endless supply of nighttime reading.

 And don't forget magazines.
 The Mini feels a little small for them, but a full-size iPad works beautifully.